SolaceLabs/pubsubplus-cf-dev/README.md

 ~~~
 and providing the -z option to the solace_deploy.sh script (see next step.)

-This will deploy the Solace PubSub+ software message brokers to BOSH-lite and run an bosh errand to deploy the Solace Service Broker and add solace-pubsub as a service in Cloud Foundry.
+This will deploy the Solace PubSub+ software event brokers to BOSH-lite and run an bosh errand to deploy the Solace Service Broker and add solace-pubsub as a service in Cloud Foundry.

 _If not sure what to pick just use the default with no parameters.
 Otherwise, please ensure that you have allocated enough memory to the BOSH-lite VM for the number and types of PubSub+ instances that you want to deploy._

-**Example:** Deploy the default which is a single instance of a enterprise-shared Solace PubSub+ software message broker using a self-signed server certificate and evaluation edition.
+**Example:** Deploy the default which is a single instance of a enterprise-shared Solace PubSub+ software event broker using a self-signed server certificate and evaluation edition.
 ~~~~
 solace_deploy.sh
 ~~~~